Bill Ervin

-Bill Ervin was a NASCAR Grand National Series driver from the American community of Tellico Plains, Tennessee.
+William Arthur Ervin (January 13, 1932 – March 26, 1996) was an American NASCAR Grand National Series driver from the American community of Tellico Plains, Tennessee.

 Career

-He participated in 124 races during his three seasons (1967, 1968, and 1969) of NASCAR action.
+Ervin participated in 124 races during his three seasons (1967, 1968, and 1969) of NASCAR action.
 While never winning a race, Ervin managed to start an average of 22nd and finish in an average of 19th place.
 His total career earnings were $2,805 ($ when adjusted for inflation).
 The total number of miles that Ervin raced was 1398.8 mi.

-Bill Ervin's most successful races came on short track where finishes of 18th-place were considered to be routine.
+Ervin's most successful races came on short track where finishes of 18th-place were considered to be routine.
 His weakness was dirt tracks; where he would find himself finishing in a humbling 26th place on average.

-The #31 Newman Long-owned Ford vehicle would become the primary vehicle of Bill Ervin during his NASCAR Cup Series career.
+The No. 31 Newman Long-owned Ford vehicle would become the primary vehicle of Bill Ervin during his NASCAR Cup Series career.

+Death

+Ervin died in a car collision in Tennessee, on March 26, 1996, at the age of 64.